Liability Created by Buying Products or Services on Credit

 Several factors can influence the nature and extent of liabilities created by credit-based purchases:

-1. Credit Terms: The specific terms of the credit agreement, including interest rates and repayment periods, greatly affect the overall liability.
+1. Credit Terms: The specific terms of the credit agreement, including interest rates and repayment periods, greatly influence the overall liability.

 2. Credit Limit: The maximum amount a consumer can borrow influences their potential for debt accumulation.